rlaf99/git-taut/README.md

 ## How to install

-Currently, `git-taut` is provided as a dotnet tool on following platforms
+Currently, `git-taut` is provided as a dotnet tool for the following platforms

 - Windows x64
 - Linux x64